 Canada online e-visa 🇨🇦

 Last updated: October 18, 2020

-British Indian Ocean Territory citizens need visa for travelling to Russia as tourist.
-The stay is usually Short stay with a period of 30 days and visa expires in 30 days.
-Applicant is required to be present when applying for visa and there are total 7 documents required.
+British Indian Ocean Territory citizens can get e-visa for travelling to Canada as tourist.
+COVID travel advice is country is Closed for travel.
+The stay is usually short with a period of 180 days and visa expires in 180 days.
+Applicant is not required to be present when applying for visa and a total of 1 document is required.
 You can also find useful tips from fellow travellers.

 🎒 Tips by fellow travellers

 No one has added any tips.
 Do you want to help?

 Looking for British Indian Ocean Territory visa requirements

 Visa AdviceInstead of waiting to get answers, you can get visa advice for British Indian Ocean Territory immediately.

 No one has asked any questions yet.
 Do you want to be the first one?

 Disclaimer: The information in the site should be used as a guide only.
 You are advised to contact your local official mission/consulate/embassy and ensure you have the latest information.
 We take no responsibility.